 In the same way a builder prepares a foundation and frames the walls of a house before attaching the roof, God prepared for the most spectacular and momentous event in human history.

 Thus, “when the set time had fully come, God sent his Son born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship” (Gal.
 4:4).

 A widely spoken language allowed for the fluent spread of the gospel; a vast infrastructure facilitated ease of travel for those communicating the gospel; and, oppression by the Roman Empire primed the world population to receive the Good News.

 SET TIMES PROMPT GRATITUDE AND PRAISE

-God, who sees the totality of history from beginning to end, has set specific times for the events of history.
-History is not careening out of control toward an uncertain end, but rather is unfolding according to an overarching plan.
+God, who sees the totality of history from beginning to end, has set set times for the events of history.
+History is not careening out of control toward an uncertain end, but rather is unfolding according to His overarching plan.
+(1)

 Use the Christmas season to express your gratitude and praise for God’s greatest gift to mankind—redemption through the Savior!
 Then, couple your gratitude and praise with heartfelt awe and worship as you consider the complexity of God’s brilliant plan!

 1) The same God who planned every detail of the Nativity is concerned about the harsh realities in your everyday experience.
 The apostle Paul’s reminder, “. . . that all things work together for good to those who love God, to those who are the called according to His purpose,” is an affirmation that God can, indeed, handle whatever you are facing today (Rm.
 8:28).